Imagine a world without language; it would be chaotic, right?

 Dog Bark History

-These sounds, though, could come with different meanings.
-When experts have taken spectrograms of dog barks, it turns out that not all barks are the same, even if it came from the same dog.
-Depending on the context, a dog’s bark can vary in timing, pitch, and amplitude which perhaps convey different meanings.
+When experts examined spectrograms of dog barks, they discovered that not all barks are the same, even if they came from the same dog.

 Understanding The Tones

-The tone of when your dog sees a stranger coming into your house is generally very different from the tone of its bark when he sees you coming into the house.
+The tone of your dog’s bark when he sees a stranger entering your house is generally very different from the tone of his bark when he sees you enter the house.

-For a stranger, this bark could indicate protectiveness and signs of aggression, while the latter is more of excitement and happiness at you having to come home.
+This bark could indicate protectiveness and aggression to a stranger, whereas the latter is more excited and happy that you have to come home.

-In other words, deep sound barking accompanied by growling can be more sinister, while high-pitched barking often means excitement.
+In other words, deep-pitched barking accompanied by growling can be more sinister, whereas high-pitched barking is frequently associated with excitement.

-Barking is one of the many forms of vocal communication for dogs towards other dogs and their owners.
-Dog barks when they are trying to convey something, whether they are trying to alert their owners, signals that they want to play or cuddle, or to say that they are hungry and want food.
+Dogs bark to alert their owners, to signal that they want to play or cuddle, or to express that they are hungry and want food.

-Each type of barking serves a distinct function for a dog, and many owners can identify why their dog is barking just by hearing the specific bark.
+Each type of barking serves a specific purpose for a dog, and many owners can tell why their dog is barking just by hearing the specific bark.